 Known as the first literary agent to represent marginalized creators in the digital publishing space, Saritza is a self-proclaimed geek who loves escaping into worlds and stories from all walks of life.
 Her love of great storytelling is what has driven her work in the publishing industry for the past 18 years and her passion for amplifying queer and BIPOC voices is what continues to drive her today.
 An avid romance and science-fiction reader, and strong advocate of the LGBTQ+ community, she enjoys fresh voices in YA and adult genre fiction.
 She specializes in romance and young adult fiction by and for diverse audiences.

 She also represents writers and illustrators for picture books, middle grade, young adult, and adult (fiction and nonfiction) and is actively building her list in the following categories:

-• Young adult and middle grade fiction—contemporary/realistic fiction, romance, science fiction, fantasy, mystery and horror.
+• Young adult and middle grade fiction—contemporary/realistic fiction, romance, science fiction, fantasy, mystery, and horror.

 • Graphic novels—adult, young adult, middle grade (including nonfiction).

-• Illustrators—middle grade to adult categories
+• Illustrators—picture book to adult categories

-Creators and hosts of the Dungeons and Dragons podcast Shelly Mazzanoble and Greg Tito's WELCOME TO DRAGON TALK, a collection of essays reflecting on the various guests of the podcast of the same name highlighting the diversity of the Dungeons & Dragons community and the positive impact individuals and groups within the community make every day, from therapists who use it in their practices to Hollywood creatives who credit the game with honing their creative skills, and educators who implement the game into their curriculums to inspire a lifelong love of reading and writing in their students, to University of Iowa Press.
+NF: Creators and hosts of the Dungeons and Dragons podcast Shelly Mazzanoble and Greg Tito's WELCOME TO DRAGON TALK, a collection of essays reflecting on the various guests of the podcast of the same name highlighting the diversity of the Dungeons & Dragons community and the positive impact individuals and groups within the community make every day, from therapists who use it in their practices to Hollywood creatives who credit the game with honing their creative skills, and educators who implement the game into their curriculums to inspire a lifelong love of reading and writing in their students, to University of Iowa Press.